chatox/networks-science-course/practicum/ps08_communities.md

 # DELIVER (individually)

-At the end of the session, deliver a zip file containing your Python notebook (remove unnecessary elements, add comments when needed).
+Deliver a zip file containing your Python notebook (remove unnecessary elements, add comments when needed).
 Include also a PDF file containing:

 * Your visualization in NetworkX of the original Karate Club with the ground-truth factions
 * The modularity obtained using the ground-truth and the Girvan-Newman algorithm, and your 1-2 lines commentary on those modularity values.